 - Channels for announcing and broadcasting of safety messages:

-- announcing on emergency channel 16
+- announcing on emergency VHF 16

-- the first broadcast of a safety message will also be announced via VHF DSC CH70 (DSC = digital selective calling system)
+- the first broadcast of a safety message will also be announced via VHF DSC 70 (DSC = digital selective calling)

-- broadcasting: on CH27
+- broadcasting: on VHF 27

-- Listening watch: permanently on CH16 and CH27 (working channels for commercial traffic:, CH78 and CH85).
-For the shipping traffic on the River Scheldt towards the Belgian harbours of Antwerp, Ghent and Brussels, there is a permanent watch keeping on VHF CH16 and CH24. (working channels for commercial traffic: CH7, CH27 and CH81)
+- Listening watch: permanently on VHF 16 and VHF 27 (working channels for commercial traffic: VHF 78 and VHF 85).
+For the shipping traffic on the River Scheldt towards the Belgian harbours of Antwerp, Ghent and Brussels, there is a permanent watch keeping on VHF 16 and VHF 24. (working channels for commercial traffic: VHF 7, VHF 27 and VHF 81)

-- Range: about 35 nautical miles.
+- · Range: about 35 nautical miles.

 - Callsign: OSU